Thanks for visiting! Have you signed up for my free newsletter?

 Genetically designed to produce eggs, the Red Star is a favourite of commercial egg producers.
 But do they make good backyard chickens?

-Whether you're looking to add chickens to your backyard flock or you're just starting out, it's important to be sure that your new hens will fit in.
+Whether you're looking to add different chicken breeds to your backyard flock or you're just starting out, it's important to be sure that your new hens will fit in.

 This guide to the Red Star chicken (also known as Red Sex-Linked and Golden Comet) will help you work out whether it's the right chicken for you, or whether you ought to look elsewhere.